cryptexfinance/website/src/pages/blog/2021-09-28-indexing-crypto-the-missing-piece-for-cryptex.md

 ---
 templateKey: blog-post
-title: "Indexing Crypto: The Missing Piece?
-(For Cryptex)"
+title: "Indexing Crypto: The Missing Piece?"
 date: 2021-09-28T01:10:01.920Z
 description: "The writing is on the wall: the crypto industry needs more indexes to give investors actionable data they can use to pick the right positions and